Wednesday, July 23, 2014

 The streets on paper did not really connect with the cobblestoned reality that segue into parts unknown, unnamed and unnumbered.

 Ok, let's just concede that the map was an abbreviation of an insular labyrinth.
-The free map the friendly concierge provided, aside from being far too tiny, was, I suspect, deliberately inaccurate.
+The free map the friendly concierge provided, aside from being far too tiny, was, I suspect, deliberately inaccurate!
 Admittedly, it was printed on a crisp, dense parchment with some Venetian sketches and art.
-Useless, nonetheless.
+Useless, all the same.
 I kept it as a souvenir.

 Souvenirs are essential return trip hauls for the